 From No Hawaii Beverage Tax

-The beverage tax is still waiting to be heard by the Senate Ways and Means Committee.
-We have been monitoring the bill and will continue to send you important updates as they develop.
+The beverage tax is now headed to the Senate Ways and Means Committee – where they will vote on the proposal by the end of February.
+We will keep monitoring the bill and continue to send you important updates as they develop.